A Russian naval base is defended by dolphins. It's not as unusual as it sounds

 "They could find the submarines, but got bored," he adds.

-The U.S. established the Navy Marine Mammal Program in 1959.
-It operates out of San Diego, where it trains bottlenose dolphins and California sea lions to "detect, locate, mark and recover objects in harbors, coastal areas, and at depth in the open sea."
+The U.S. established the Navy's Marine Mammal Program in 1959.
+It operates out of San Diego, where it trains bottlenose dolphins and California sea lions to "detect, locate, mark and recover objects in harbors, coastal areas, and at depth in the open sea," according to a Navy webpage about the program.

 (The Navy's program was declassified in the early 1990s, though its website still reminds people not to believe the rumors reinforced in the popular 1973 sci-fi thriller The Day of the Dolphin — in which dolphins are trained as offensive weapons.)

 One of the first uses of defensive dolphins was by the U.S. during the Vietnam War.
-Navy dolphins named Garth, John, Slan, Tinker and Toad were stationed in Cam Ranh Bay, working to prevent enemy swimmers from attacking an ammunition pier, according to the MIT Technology Review.
-And in 2003, the Navy flew nine dolphins to an Iraqi port on the Person Gulf to identify mines.
+Navy dolphins named Garth, John, Slan, Tinker and Toad were stationed in Cam Ranh Bay and worked to prevent enemy swimmers from attacking an ammunition pier, according to MIT Technology Review.
+And in 2003, the Navy flew nine dolphins to an Iraqi port on the Persian Gulf to identify mines.

-Sutton, writing in USNI News earlier this year, identified four countries that currently have marine mammal programs: The U.S., Russia, North Korea and Israel.
+Sutton, writing in USNI News this year, identified four countries that have marine mammal programs: the U.S., Russia, North Korea and Israel.
 (Sweden set up a seal-training program in the 1940s.)
-The ongoing programs primarily use dolphins, he said, but have also involved beluga whales, seals and sea lions.
+The programs primarily use dolphins, he said, but have also involved beluga whales, seals and sea lions.

 And all sorts of animals have been accused of being spies, as the BBC reports.

-Some of those rumors are based on confirmed training programs: During the Cold War, for example, the CIA spent millions of dollars on a project that would fit listening devices inside cats to pick up Russian intelligence (it ended in failure on the first day, apparently).
+Some of those accusations are based on confirmed training programs.
+During the Cold War, for example, the CIA spent millions of dollars on a project that would fit listening devices inside cats to pick up Russian intelligence (it ended in failure on the first day, apparently).

 Others were more based on hunches.
-Iranian intelligence operatives "arrested" 14 squirrels, saying they had been caught within the country's border wearing western spy gear.
-And in 2013, Egyptian police took a stork into custody on suspicion of spying, because it was fitted with a noticeable tag (that was actually being used by French scientists to track its movements).
+Iranian intelligence operatives "arrested" 14 squirrels, saying they had been caught within the country's borders wearing Western spy gear.
+And in 2013, Egyptian police took a stork into custody on suspicion of spying, because it was fitted with a noticeable tag (which was actually being used by French scientists to track its movements).

 The case of Hvaldimir, the beluga whale accused of being a Russian spy

-And in April 2019, fishermen in Norway spotted a beluga — notable because he had an unusual affection for human attention, and was an usual sight that far south of the Arctic.
+And in April 2019, fishermen in Norway spotted a beluga — notable because it had an unusual affection for human attention and was an usual sight that far south of the Arctic.
 It turned out to be wearing a harness attached to a camera mount and clip inscribed "Equipment St. Petersburg."

 That immediately led to widespread speculation that the whale was a spy.
 He was locally named Hvaldimir — a combination of the Russian president's name and "hval," the Norwegian word for whale.